Home

 Timing

-The term of the internship must be completed as 10 continuous weeks, full time (40 hours per week).
+The internship must be completed in 10 continuous weeks, full-time (40 hours per week).
 Start and end dates of the internship are flexible to accommodate the varied academic schedules of our applicants.
 As deemed appropriate by project managers, interns may start as early as May 16, 2025, and may complete their internship as late as August 15, 2025.

 Compensation